rocketjishao/tagSeq/README.md

        $ python main.py mixed.fastq tagged.fastq untagged.fastq
           # result files: tagged.fastq (as an example) and untagged.fastq

-## 4. Minimap2 to analyze the RNA sequenced from Nanopore Direct RNA Sequencing: (In Linux OS):
+## 4. Minimap2 to analyze the RNA sequenced from Nanopore Direct RNA Sequencing:
    Run Minimap2 by typing in the command:

        $ ./minimap2 -ax splice -uf -k14 reference.fa tagged.fastq > tagged.sam
           # reference file like TAIR10_chr_all.fa, result file is tagged.sam

-## 5. Samtools to translate the sam file to bam file and obtain its bam.bai file.
-(In Linux OS):
+## 5. Samtools to translate the sam file to bam file and obtain its bam.bai file:
    Run Samtools by typing in (one by one):

        $ samtools view -bS tagged.sam > tagged.bam